Ford Fiesta Hatchback (2017 - ) review

 If you had any thoughts along the lines that the Fiesta is a cheap little car, so it’s probably unreliable, then forget them.
 We certainly haven’t heard any horror stories from Fiesta buyers concerning common faults, and the previous car has always performed well in customer satisfaction surveys and reliability studies.
 For example, Warranty Direct’s Reliability Index places the Fiesta near the top of the scale for dependability, with Ford also performing very well as a brand overall.
 That sort of performance should provide buyers with plenty of confidence.

 There’s a whole raft of safety kit available for the latest model, although most of it is optional.
 This includes Active City Stop, which helps drivers avoid low-speed collisions, along with lane-departure warning and assistance, and Emergency Assistance call out.
 Other technologies available include road sign monitoring (to keep the driver up-to-date on speed limits) and active cruise control to maintain a set distance from the traffic ahead.
 Sensors that warn of vehicles approaching from the side when reversing out of a parking space are also available.
 Ford is unique in offering ‘MyKey’, a system that allows several keys to operate the car, but with various settings (such as the car’s maximum speed, the volume of the stereo and so on) uniquely programmed to each key by the owner.
+Happily, the Fiesta has achieved the maximum five-star rating in Euro NCAP crash tests.

 All Fiestas come with a decent amount of kit, and even the entry-level Style (primarily aimed at budget-conscious customers and fleet users) still comes with air-conditioning, front electric windows, remote central locking and Bluetooth as standard.
 Upgrading to the popular Zetec trim gives you 15-inch alloy wheels and daytime running lights, plus a heated windscreen, which is brilliant on frosty mornings.
 Also included is a 6.5-inch touch-screen infotainment system, which features Apple CarPlay and Android Auto.
 There’s also a B&O Play Zetec version, with a kicking sound system developed with stereo experts Bang & Olufsen.
 Titanium has almost everything you could wish for, including larger 16-inch wheels, rear LED lights, rear privacy glass, auto-dipping headlights, rain-sensing wipers, power-folding mirrors and cruise control.
 On top of this, keyless entry and start-up, dual-zone climate control and an 8.0-inch screen complete with navigation integration round out the spec.
 Titanium X gets the B&O audio system as standard, as well as part-leather upholstery, heated front seats, a heated steering wheel and - on five-door models - electric rear windows.
 The ‘Top Trumps’ model is the Fiesta Vignale, distinguished by 17-inch alloy wheels and unique front bumper, grille and foglamps.
 There’s also a full-length panoramic sunroof, heated, quilted-leather seats, a rear-view camera and parking sensors.